rackerlabs/technical-blog/content/blog/2023/2023-04-25-rebuild-system-databases/index.md

 **Rebuilding the MSDB database process:**

 1. First we need to verify the reason of failure in the SQL Error logs or windows logs and troubleshoot accordingly.
-If database is corrupt then please restore MSDB  database same as a normal user database if backup is available.
+If database is corrupt then please restore MSDB  database same as a normal user database if backup is available

 <img src=Picture1.png title= "" alt="">